TechneWare/SmarterMail.Cli/README.md

 80.244.14.244
 ```

 You might be tempted to use `80.244.0.0/16` as the CIDR group to block on.
 So, how many IPs is this?
-Well, roughly 65,025 possible addresses, which would equate to approximately 0.05% of the IPs found on this subnet being bad actors.
-You might not feel comfortable blocking this entire address space.
+Well, roughly 65,534 possible addresses, which would equate to approximately 0.05% of the IPs found on this subnet being bad actors.
+You might not feel comfortable blocking this entire address space, even if you found 36 abusive IPs coming from this subnet.

 If we can accuratly identify the CIDR range for a given IP, then we can more accuratly judge how abusive a subnet is and scale up how many IP discoveries it takes to issue a block for a given CIDR range.